Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xiTNXgLoNK8.md

 ### Transcript

-> it will satisfactories support ray tracing i don't know maybe in the future but we don't really focus on that right now
+> it will satisfactories support ray tracing I don't know maybe in the future but we don't really focus on that right now